StarlingXWeb/starlingx-website/src/pages/blog/starlingx-oran-notification-for-ptp.md

 # The ptp-notification application
 The ptp-notification application is a system-managed application that is packaged with StarlingX.
 It can be deployed and configured using the various "system application-*" commands.
-Installing ptp-notification is simple process of labelling the specific hosts that should run the application, uploading the application tarball, specifying a few configuration values and then deploying the application.
-Complete steps for this procedure can be found in the [documentation](https://docs. starlingx.io/admintasks/kubernetes/install-ptp-notifications.html)
+Installing ptp-notification is a simple process of labelling the specific hosts that should run the application, uploading the application tarball, specifying a few configuration values and then deploying the application.
+Complete steps for this procedure can be found in the [StarlingX PTP documentation](https://docs. starlingx.io/admintasks/kubernetes/install-ptp-notifications.html)

 The application consists of three logical functions for handling the tracking of timing state, the